Saina Nehwal: Early life

-Saina Nehwal, the daughter of Harvir Singh Nehwal and Usha Rani Nehwal, was born in Hisar.
-She has only one sibling, an elder sister named Chandranshu Nehwal.
+Saina Nehwal, the daughter of Harvir Singh Nehwal and Usha Rani Nehwal, was born in Hisar, Haryana.
+She has an elder sister named Chandranshu Nehwal.
 Her father, who has a PhD in agricultural science, worked at Chaudhary Charan Singh Haryana Agricultural University.
 She completed her first few years of schooling at Campus School CCS HAU, Hisar.
 She finished 12th grade from the St. Ann's College for Women, Hyderabad.

 When her father was promoted and transferred from Haryana to Hyderabad, she took up badminton at the age of eight to express herself, as she did not know the local language well enough to socialise with other kids.
 Her parents played badminton for a number of years.
 Her mother, Usha Rani, was a state level badminton player in Haryana.
 Nehwal took up badminton to fulfill her mother's dream of becoming a national level badminton player, while her sister played volleyball.
 Her father, who was among the top players in the university circuit, used his provident fund to invest in good badminton training for her.
 After moving to Hyderabad in 1998, she was enrolled in a karate class by her parents, which she continued for a year and earned a brown belt.

 She trained under Pullela Gopichand in his academy Gopichand Badminton Academy.
 In 2014, she parted with Gopichand and joined Prakash Padukone Badminton Academy in Bangalore and trained under U. Vimal Kumar under whose training she became World number one; she later in 2017 returned to train under Gopichand.
-In his book Dreams of a Billion: India and the Olympic Games’, Gopichand said that he felt miserable when she left him and went to train in Bangalore.
+In his book 'Dreams of a Billion: India and the Olympic Games', Gopichand said that he felt miserable when she left him and went to train in Bangalore.